A large portion of Sonoma County and its population continue to face risks from wildfire. Factors include:

 - Overgrown and dense vegetation within and near residential areas that are dead or dying.

 - Fuels, especially in areas that have burned

 - Steep topography, much of the County's fire history is in hilly areas.

 - Dry and windy fall weather.
-Though lightning has not been a significant cause of wildland fire in the past, the 2020 lightning siege may indicate that risk of lightning-caused fires may be increasing due to changing weather patterns.
+Though lightning has not been a significant cause of wildland fires in the past, the 2020 lightning siege may indicate that the risk of lightning-caused fires may be increasing due to changing weather patterns.